woven-visionai/wts-dataset/README.md

 For diverse experimental purposes, we also provide the same detailed textual description annotations for approximately 4.8k publicly sourced pedestrian-related traffic videos from BDD100K for external use as training resource, etc.

 ### Dataset structure
-we have two kinds of video data provided for using:
+we have two kinds of video data provided for use:
 - Collected real-world WTS data including traffic accidents.
-- Filtered pedestrian-centric [BDD](https://www.vis.xyz/bdd100k/) data with WTS caption annotations.
+- Filtered pedestrian-centric [BDD]([/docs/data_prep_nus.md](https://www.vis.xyz/bdd100k/)https://www.vis.xyz/bdd100k/) data with out WTS annotations.

+**Video Data**
-**Video Data**, all collected WTS video data are stored under the videos folder.
+All collected WTS video data are stored under the `videos` folder.
+For the multiple-view videos, part of the scenarios will proceed across the views.
+We provide the bbox annotations for the target pedestrian and vehicle for selecting the target video once needed.
 ```
 videos
 ├── train